Get

 Image Credit: PhotodriveStudio, Shutterstock

-A cat choosing to sit or lay on your lap is a clear sign of trust and love, but it is no surprise that some cats do it to get our attention.
+A cat choosing to sit or lie on your lap is a clear sign of trust and love, but it is no surprise that some cats do it to get our attention.
 Most cat owners automatically start rubbing their cats when they sit on our laps, so cats may do it to get the attention they crave.
 It could also be their way of communicating that they want food or fresh water once they have our attention.
+Lap-sitting can also help a cat feel secure, warm, and socially connected.

 7. Following You Around